m-alcu/m-alcu.github.io/_posts/2018-03-10-nmist-pytorch-0.4.markdown

 Here is a reviewed example.

-Gets 99% acuracy in 66 seconds in a nvidia GTX 1080 card.
+Gets 99% acuracy in 66 seconds on a nvidia GTX 1080 card.

 ![result](/assets/nmist_result.png)